Stevenfavour/Linuxfundametal0/README11.md

 ![](./Img11/q.png)

-To validate this, Navigate back to the user Jack and check for list of permissions assigned to him.
+To validate this, navigate back to the user Jack and check for the list of permissions assigned to him.

 ![](./Img11/r.png)

-He now has the neccessary permission to access EC2 and S3 services by the virtue of being in the Dev_Team user group.
+He now has the necessary permission to access EC2 and S3 services by virtue of being in the Dev_Team user group.

 This project of setting up IAM for Eric, Jack, and Ade directly demonstrates the core concepts of IAM.